mikeduval42/portfolio/README.md

 Using LaunchDarkly's JS SDK I have implemented the LaunchDarkly company logo on the welcome section of the site.
 This image will be dispalyed or hidden to specific users using a LaunchDarkly feature flag (LD-Logo).

 #### Steps to setup sample implementation:<br>
-1)Clone this repo to your machine or your own github repo<br>
+1) Clone this repo to your machine or your own github repo<br>
-2)Sign up with a free LaunchDarkly account <a href="https://app.launchdarkly.com/signup">here<a/><br>
+2) Sign up with a free LaunchDarkly account <a href="https://app.launchdarkly.com/signup">here<a/><br>
-3)Once you have signed up for a free account follow the instructions to get started.
+3) Once you have signed up for a free account follow the instructions to get started.
 This will include:
  - Selecting an environment and which SDK you would like to utilize
  - Creating a new feature flag...
 I created a feature flag titled LD-Logo
  - If you're creating a new application from scratch, the dashboard will guide you through tagging your site and adding the necessary JS.
 However, since we're setting up the app I created we can skip this step.